-Any concerns about search, surrender and retention of items should be discussed with a deputy principal or the principal.
+Any concerns about search, surrender and retention of items should be discussed with a Deputy Principal, Associate Principal or the Principal.

 Confiscated items:

 - Banned items will be kept until collected by a parent or caregiver or passed to another agency (for example Police). - Non-uniform items (e.g. jewellery) may be held until the end of term. - Phones may be held by the teacher until the end of the lesson or, if handed into the office for secure storage, may be collected by students at the end of the week.
 If the device is confiscated on Friday, the item may be collected on the following Monday.